zezba9000/Git-Game-GUI/README.md

 - Per project settings saved in .gitgamegui file

-- Doesn't allow non resolved files to be staged
+- Doesn't allow non resolved files to be staged without warning.

 - Supports Meld, kDiff3, P4Merge and DiffMerge with no .gitconfig required